NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 	Advanced meshing control options.

 #. **Number of Cells Between Levels**: The number of buffer cells between two consecutive refinement levels.
-For closely spaced refinements, this will provide a relatively smooth transition avoiding sudden jump in mesh size over a short distance.
+For closely spaced refinements, this will provide a relatively smooth transition avoiding a sudden jump in mesh size over a short distance.

-#. **Feature Resolution Angle**: Edges created by two intersecting surfaces with angels higher than the value specified for this field will be further refined.
-By default it is set to :math:`30^o`.
-For a building with sharp angels, to better resolve the edges, a smaller value should be specified.
+#. **Feature Resolution Angle**: Edges created by two intersecting surfaces with angles higher than the value specified for this field will be further refined.
+By default, it is set to :math:`30^o`.
+For a building with sharp angles, to better resolve the edges, a smaller value should be specified.

 #. **Run Mesh In Parallel**: If this option is turned on, the mesh generation will run in parallel.
 This is particularly needed when generating dense meshes that take considerable time to run in serial.

 #. **Number of Processors**: The number of processors to utilize if the mesh generation is executed in parallel.
 Note that this value can be different from the number of processors used for the main simulation.

 	.. warning::
-		For parallel mesh generation, the number of processor specified here must be less than or equal to the number of computing cores available on the user's machine.
+		For parallel mesh generation, the number of processors specified here must be less than or equal to the number of computing cores available on the user's machine.

 Running the Mesh
 """"""""""""""""
-One of the main improvement in the current release of the tool is the mesh generation module.
-Now, the user can create geometry, generate mesh and view the mesh on their local machine.
-Once the input parameters for mesh are filled, the next step is to run, check and view the mesh.
+One of the main improvements in the current release of the tool is the mesh generation module.
+Now, the user can create geometry, generate a mesh and view the mesh on their local machine.
+Once the input parameters for the mesh are filled, the next step is to run, check and view the mesh.
 After the mesh is run successfully, a sample message in the *Program Output* window is shown in :numref:`fig-iso-mesh-tab-run-mesh`.

 .. _fig-iso-mesh-tab-run-mesh:
 .. figure:: figures/IsolatedBuildingCFD/mesh_tab_run_and_check_mesh.svg